Sanjit-M/City-Day-Navigator/README.md

 - Weather summary, air-quality summary, holidays, preferences, basic geocoding Planner returns a JSON array of 4–6 venue names or types.
 The orchestrator then queries nearby places for each item and builds a point list for routing.
+Determinism: models are run with temperature 0, nearby results are ranked deterministically, and a per-context plan cache (city/date/country/preferences/coords/profile/radius/limit) ensures identical stop order and ETAs for repeated identical prompts.

 ### Routing and ETA